justintadlock/custom-content-portfolio/readme.txt

 * **Sticky Projects:** Stick projects to the portfolio page.
 * **Post Formats:** If your theme supports them, projects can have the audio, gallery, image, or video formats.

-For more info, vist the [Custom Content Portfolio](http://themehybrid.com/plugin/custom-content-portfolio) plugin home page.
+For more info, visit the [Custom Content Portfolio](http://themehybrid.com/plugin/custom-content-portfolio) plugin home page.

 ### Like this plugin?